-Respondent failed to file a response to CTP's motion to compel discovery, and to comply with the October 30, 2015 Order compelling discovery responses to be provided by November 20, 2015.
+December 16, 2015.
 Respondent did not comply with CTP's discovery requests.
-Respondent has not made any contact with this Court since July 23, 2015, the date Respondent timely filed its answer.
+Respondent has not made any contact with this Court since August 13, 2015, the date Respondent timely filed its answer and notice of appearance.
 Respondent's failure to effectively prosecute and defend actions taken over the course of the proceedings have interfered with the orderly and speedy processing of this case, further warranting imposition of sanctions.
 See 21 C.F.R. § 17.35(a) (1)(2) and (3).

-Due to Respondent's noncompliance with the October 30, 2015 Order, I am striking Respondent's Answer, issuing this default decision, and assuming the facts alleged in CTP's complaint to be true.
+Due to Respondent's noncompliance with the November 30, 2015 Order, I am striking Respondent's Answer, issuing this default decision, and assuming the facts alleged in CTP's complaint to be true.
 See 21 C.F.R. § 17.35(c) (3), 17.11(a).
 The harshness of the sanctions I impose upon either party must relate to the nature and severity of the misconduct or failure to comply, and I find the failure to comply here sufficiently egregious to warrant striking the answer and issuing a decision without further proceedings.
 See 21 C.F.R. § 17.35(b).
-Respondent failed to comply with the October 30, 2015 Order, nor did it provide any adequate justification for not doing so.
+Respondent failed to comply with the November 30, 2015 Order, nor did it provide any adequate justification for not doing so.